kiarie404/slides_on_provenance/src/so_what.md

 Now you are thinking....

 "Those problems brought up in the previous section are simple... you are a BEAST!
 You are not a Noob.
 What is this guy telling you?
 Observe a master at work.
-Obsere my Magic, my years of experience!"
+Observe my Magic, my years of experience!"

 Infact this is you 👇😂.
 Wondering what I am saying
 <figure>